Mystigan/quiz/README.md

 # Quiz Time
 A simple CLI based quiz application written in golang.
+The question bank and answers are provided in a csv file.

 ## The What
 This is a code along project created refering to awesome content created by Jon Calhoun on [Youtube](https://www.youtube.com/watch?v=FjxK1KJ7iq4) as part of his Gophercises series.